okami101/vuetify-admin/docs/guide/components/inputs.md

 :::

-:::tip GLOBAL OPTIONS
+::: tip GLOBAL OPTIONS
 You may set global actions for TinyMCE in main `VtecAdmin` constructor as [explained here](../admin.md).
 See all [supported options](../admin.md#tinymce).
 :::

-:::tip TINYMCE 5 DOCUMENTATION
+::: details TINYMCE 5 DOCUMENTATION
 Check the [official documentation](https://www.tiny.cloud/docs/general-configuration-guide/basic-setup/) for further details on `plugins` and `toolbar` configuration.
 Use `init` prop for full control, it will replace other props.

 Default init value for `init` :